mfaani/mfaani/content/posts/devtools/optimizing-binaries - build pipeline/index.md

 2. Compile dependencies
 - parse all files (swift, .m, .c, .cpp files) in module.
 - create intermediate files (object files) that the CPU can understand.
+- Each file is compiled individually
+- The reason you need this step is because CPU does doesn't understand swift (or python, go, ruby, etc.) The compilation creates an intermediate file that makes it easier for the CPU to understand your swift code...
 3. Link all intermediate files
 - Link all the intermediate files and create a binary
 - Each dependency/module/framework/library needs to get built.
 So if you have 20 dependencies.
 Then you'll end up linking and creating 20 libraries.
 Also you'd have one app binary linked as well.
 So you have to link 21 times.